peterbrittain/asciimatics/README.rst

 ASCIIMATICS
 ===========

-Asciimatics is a package to help people create full-screen ASCII animations on any platform.
+Asciimatics is a package to help people create full-screen text UIs (from interactive forms to ASCII animations) on any platform.
 It is licensed under the Apache Software Foundation License 2.0.

 It originated from some work that I did on PiConga to create a retro text credits roll for the project.
 This worked so well, I re-used it for another